Exemption based on VAT

 FYI

-We must be vigilant on the mandatory details of invoices that the company emits and receives.
+We must be vigilant about mandatory information on invoices that the company emits and receives.
 In the event of non-conformity of the invoice, the company risks being penalized in the event of a tax inspection.

 Trade in the European Union